Georgetown DC waterfront with bridge

 Georgetown has more to do than eat, drink, and shop.
 The Old Stone House (#20) dates back to 1765.
 It’s known to be the oldest unchanged historic home in Washington, D.C.
 Currently, it’s a house museum with a pretty, if tiny, garden and a magnificent magnolia tree that blooms every April.

 The Key Bridge Boat House lies along K Street and the Potomac River and is a place to rent stand-up paddle boards or kayaks.
 One of the most unique nights in the nation’s capital was renting kayaks on July 4th to watch the fireworks launched over the Kennedy Center.
-Every motorboat, canoe, and kayak laid claim to the ‘best seat in the house, ‘ all sharing the Potomac River for a festive, pyrotechnic night.
+Every motorboat, canoe, and kayak claimed the ‘best seat in the house, ‘ all sharing the Potomac River for a festive, pyrotechnic night.

 Hometown High